revolutions-jls/revolutions-code/academics/case_studies.md

     helped the rebels.
 Fearing all-out war the French sent an order that declared freedom for all slaves who joined the republic’s army.
 Not long after the French authorities on the island issued a general emancipation decree abolishing slavery.

+The Arab Spring

+    Are the people free to follow their ideals?
+        Yes and No, in some places people were able to choose their religion and in other they were not.

+    Does the government have totalitarian-esque control over the people?
+        Yes, all countries that participated in the Arab Spring had Authoritarian Leaders.

+    Is the government responding to the needs of a sufficient portion of the people?
+        No, a large portion of the people were unhappy with the ruling body.

+    Is the economy failing or on a very apparent downturn?
+Are there high taxes or unfair labor laws?
+        Yes, low wages and a failing economy is apparent

+    Can either party [either the rebels or the government] procure outside support?
+        No, No one Procured outside support. (except Bahrain, which got the support of Saudi Arabia and the UAE)

+    Are there people actively opposing the power?
+        Yes, there were many protests

+    The Arab spring was the result of high tensions in the middle east, these where caused by high unemployment and poverty rates as well as corrupt authoritarian leaders who were not working in the best interest of their people.
+Protests started in Tunisia after a street vendor named Muhammad Bouazizi lit himself on fire in front of the provincial headquarters after an altercation with a policewoman.
+Protests quickly spread and resulted in the fall of many authoritarian leaders.